ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 - [Run KV Scheduler in verification mode][crud-verification] to check for CRUD inconsistencies
 - descriptors of values unnecessarily updated by every resync forget to consider equivalency between attribute values inside [ValueComparator](kvdescriptor.md#descriptor-api).
 For example, NB defined interface with MTU 0 should be configured in SB with default MTU.
 For most interface types, this means MTU 0 is equivalent to MTU 1500.
 This avoids an `update` operation trigger to go from 0 to 1500 or vice-versa.
-- if `ValueComparator` is implemented as a separate method, and not as a function literal inside the descriptor structure, don't forget to plug it in via reference
+- if `ValueComparator` is implemented as a separate method, and not as a function literal inside the descriptor structure, do not forget to plug it in via reference

 ---